 In the beginning, I had my heart set on finding the best leopard tree skirt to make the ornaments and ribbons pop, but I was having a hard time finding a print that didn’t look cheap.

 The leopard skirts I came across in my search never looked right in the photos, and the reviews were never spectacular.
-After my tree was finished, I came across a leopard skirt from Target.
+After I finished my tree, I came across a leopard skirt from Target.
 It looks like a premium quality print in the photos, but there are no online reviews yet.

 These leopard ornaments are AMAZING!
 They’re made with a velvet leopard print fabric and were the most high-quality leopard ornaments I came across.

 To decorate my 7.5- foot tree, I used one dozen large-sized leopard balls, one dozen medium-sized, and one dozen small-sized ornaments.
 But, you certainly do not need to purchase this many ornaments to achieve the best leopard Christmas tree.

 Design tip: Larger ornament balls are best for filling in holes and gaps, so use the best-suited size for your Christmas tree.

-And, you can always use more ribbon to make up for fewer ornaments.
+And, you can always use more ribbons to make up for fewer ornaments.
 Remember, decorating a tree is a form of art, and there is no right or wrong way.